 When should I apply?

-For transfer admissions: As a transfer student applicant, you'll apply directly to your desired major.
+For transfer admissions: As a transfer applicant, you’ll apply directly to your desired major.
 Please review our program admission deadlines to see when your desired major accepts applications throughout the year, as each program has a different deadline.
-Please review the application dates & deadlines page for more information.
+See the application dates and deadlines webpage for more information.

-For post-baccalaureate admissions: Please review the application dates & deadlines page for more information.
+For post-baccalaureate admissions: Please review the application dates and deadlines webpage for more information.

 For returning student admissions: Requests for re-enrollment are accepted up to a week before the start of the requested quarter.